A census of cool core galaxy clusters in IllustrisTNG: Low-redshift cool-cores

 The central cooling time as a function of $M_{500}$ is plotted in the upper centre panel of Fig. \ref{fig:M500-CCcrit}.
 Defining CCs via this criterion we find that $12\pm2$ per cent of clusters are defined as CC for the complete sample.
-The CC fraction has the opposite mass dependence to the central electron number density and reduces with increasing mass.
-The high-mass bin has a CC fraction of $6\pm4$ per cent.
-We compare the simulated CC fraction to those clusters from the \textit{ACCEPT} sample \citep{Cavagnolo2009} with $z<0.25$, noting that the median mass of the observed sample is more massive than the complete sample.
+In contrast to the central electron number density, the high-mass bin has a CC fraction of $6\pm4$ per cent, a factor $2$ lower than the complete sample.
+We compare to the observed clusters that form the \textit{ACCEPT} sample \citep{Cavagnolo2009} with $z<0.25$, noting that the median mass of the observed sample is more massive than the simulated sample.
 The observed clusters yield a CC fraction of $52\pm4$ per cent.
 However, the \textit{ACCEPT} clusters are taken from the \textit{Chandra} archive and in effect form an X-ray selected sample, that suffers from CC bias. \citet{Andrade-Santos2017} quantify the selection effects by assuming that the mass function and X-ray luminosity-mass relation are power laws.
 Using values from \citet{Vikhlinin2009a} and \citet{Vikhlinin2009b} they estimate that CCs are over-represented by a factor of $\sim2.2$.
-This reduces the observed CC fraction to $0.24$ per cent, which is a factor of $2$ and $4$ times larger than the complete and high-mass samples respectively.
+This reduces the observed CC fraction to $0.24$ per cent, which is a factor $4$ larger than CC fraction produced by the high-mass sample.
+Fitting the simulated criterion distribution as a function of mass we find a very weak mass dependence with a slope of $m=0.03\pm0.01$ and the scatter across the three mass bins is consistent within the errors.